Transgender guitarist strikes a different note in conservative Malaysia

 “I couldn’t be myself or express myself,” she says of growing up transgender.

-Shika, who is also a designer and visual artist, said she was inspired to pursue music after visting Japan on a scholarship in 2014.
+Shika, who is also a designer and visual artist, said she was inspired to pursue music after visiting Japan on a scholarship in 2014.

 “In Japan, I saw so many girls carrying guitars,” she said.
 “I thought it was so cool and it inspired me to stick to my dream of starting my own band.”